-Flukes are parasitic flatworms that infect various parts of the body (blood vessels, GI tract, lungs, liver) depending on the species.
+Flukes are parasitic flatworms that infect various parts of the body (blood vessels, gastrointestinal tract, lungs, liver) depending on the species.

-Human infection is acquired by eating aquatic plants (eg, water chestnuts) that bear infectious metacercariae (encysted stage).
+Human infection is typically acquired by ingesting contaminated water or eating plants, particularly bamboo shoots, watercress, or water chestnuts, that bear infectious metacercariae.
 Adult worms attach to and ulcerate the mucosa of the proximal small bowel.
 They grow to about 20 to 75 mm by 8 to 20 mm.
-Adults have a life span of about 1 yr.
+Adult worms have a life span of about 1 year.

 Diagnosis of fasciolopsiasis is made by finding eggs or, less commonly, adult worms in the feces.
 The eggs are indistinguishable from those of Fasciola hepatica.

-Treatment of fasciolopsiasis is with praziquantel 25 mg/kg po once (WHO) or tid for 1 day (CDC).
+Treatment of fasciolopsiasis is with praziquantel 25 mg/kg orally 3 times a day for 1 day.

 Prevention involves not drinking contaminated water or eating freshwater plants in areas where Fasciolopsis buski is endemic.

 See also the Centers for Disease Control and Prevention (CDC) information on fasciolopsiasis.